aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/executor-of-a-role-role-function-and-system-names.md

 title: Executor of a Role, Role, Function, and System Names
 ---

+# Executor of a Role, Role, Function, and System Names

 In the previous section, we briefly discussed the distinction between a physical object, a functional object, and functional (or role) behavior.
 For example, a physical object is a microscope^[When we mention "microscope," we primarily refer to the role "microscope."
 However, we also use it as a name for the physical item that, in everyday language, is called a microscope.
 Context helps us differentiate these meanings.
 It's great if you've grasped this duality, similar to the case with a hammer.
 A systems-oriented person understands this difference well.
 It's best to start with a stone.], or a stone.
 These objects can assume different roles and perform various functions assigned to them.
 In our example, the functional object or role is a "nail-driver."
 Culturally, this role is commonly called a "hammer."
 The function or the functional or role behavior is the act of driving nails.

 As we've mentioned earlier, each role is associated with culturally-conditioned behavior and a corresponding culturally established name^[Or conditioned by cultural norms and rules, i.e., accepted in culture, norms of behavior, usage, etc.].
 Everyone understands what the role "hammer" entails and its function of driving nails.
 The physical item that can become a hammer^[That is, play the role of a hammer.
 Note that similar reasoning applies if we were discussing the role of a manager being played by John Doe or Jane Doe.], can vary.